It's not uncommon to experience uncomfortable moments in your relationship every so often. Even the best and healthiest of couples deal with

 In unhealthy relationships, couples are typically unable to effectively resolve conflict and examine the real issue at hand,

 That said, the problem is rarely what you end up arguing about.
-If you're arguing about the dishes, Johnson says, the real issue might be much deeper, like an inability to work as a team or share responsibility.
-And it's important to catch that difference, ASAP.
+If you're arguing about the dishes, he says, the real issue might be much deeper, like an inability to work as a team or share responsibility.
+And it's important to catch that difference ASAP.